shoerner/copyThatFloppy/README.md

 copyThatFloppy
 ==============

-Script to grab the contents of a floppy disk and send it to a file.
+Perl script that opens up a floppy device and copies its contents to a binary file for use later.

+Requires root level permissions and Digest::MD5.